 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that the CEO of a local government is responsible for: Coordinating the professional advice and assistance necessary for all elected members to enable the council to perform its decision-making functions Facilitating the implementation of council decisions Ensuring functions and decisions lawfully delegated by council are managed prudently on behalf of the council Managing the effective delivery of the services, operations, initiatives and functions of the local government determined by the council Providing timely and accurate information and advice to all councillors in line with the Council Communications Agreement (see item 5.3) Overseeing the compliance of the operations of the local government with State and Federal legislation on behalf of the council Implementing and maintaining systems to enable effective planning, management, and reporting on behalf of the council.
 5.3 Council Communication Agreements The Act provides that council and committee members can have access to any information held by the local government that is relevant to the performance of the member in their functions.
 The availability of information is sometimes a source of conflict within local governments.
-Agreements between Ministers and agencies that set standards for how information and advice will be provided.
-It is proposed that local governments will need to have Council Communications Agreements between the council and the CEO.
+Agreements between Ministers and agencies that set standards for how information and advice will be provided. • It is proposed that local governments will need to have Council Communications Agreements between the council and the CEO.
 City of Belmont Response: Supported.

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • A template would be published by DLGSC.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS A template would be published by DLGSC.
 This default template will come into force if a council and CEO do not make a specific other agreement within a certain timeframe following any election.
 5.4 Local Governments May Pay Superannua tion Contributions for Elected Members Elected members are eligible to receive sitting fees or an annual allowance.
 Superannuation is not paid to elected members.
 However, councillors can currently divert part of their allowances to a superannuation fund.
 Councils should be reflective and representative of the people living within the district.
-Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils. decide, through a vote of council, to pay superannuation contributions for elected members.
+Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils.
+It is proposed that local governments should be able to decide, through a vote of council, to pay superannuation contributions for elected members.
 These contributions would be additional to existing allowances.
 Superannuation is widely recognised as an important entitlement to provide long term financial security.
 Other states have already moved to allow councils to make superannuation contributions for councillors.
+Allowing council to provide superannuation is important part of encouraging equality for people represented on council - particularly for women and younger people.
+Providing superannuation to councillors recognises that the commitment to elected office can reduce a person's opportunity to undertake employment and earn superannuation contributions.
 City of Belmont Response: Not supported.
 Councillors are not employees of the local government and therefore not entitled to superannuation.
-5.5 Local Governments May Establish Educat tion Allowances Local government elected members must complete mandatory training.
+5.5 Local Governments May Establish Educat ion Allowances Local government elected members must complete mandatory training.
 There is no specific allowance for undertaking further education.
 Local governments will have the option of contributing to the education expenses for councillors, up to a defined maximum value, for tuition costs for further education that is directly related to their role on council.
 Councils will be able to decide on a policy for education expenses, up to a maximum yearly value for each councillor.
 Councils may also decide not to make this entitlement available to elected members.
 City of Belmont Response: Supported.
 The City currently has a policy and allowance.